25 Things You Might Not Know About Deadwood

-HBO's Deadwood earned critical praise, launched careers, and won a devoted fan following over its three seasons.
-While its run on television was too short, there's still reason to celebrate this stellar series with a list of behind-the-scenes details that will deepen your appreciation of all things Bullock and Swearengen.
+Whether or not the feature finally comes to fruition, there's still reason to celebrate this stellar series with these behind-the-scenes details that will deepen your appreciation of all things Bullock and Swearengen.

 Much of the series was shot on the sets of Melody Ranch in Santa Clarita Valley, California.
 Established in 1915, this location has been the backdrop to a long legacy of Westerns.
 Television shows like Gunsmoke, The Cisco Kid, The Gene Autry Show, The Lone Ranger, and Have Gun—Will Travel lensed there, as did movies like High Noon, The Gunfighter, and Django Unchained.